1. Introduction – what is good tone?

 A flexible embouchure that can roll in and out, and/or open and close minutely to quickly focus each tone individually, is the best for creating good tone (and pitch) throughout the instrument.

-- With good air support, roll the reed in and out of the mouth while blowing to create a glissando or trombone “smear” of about a perfect 4th.
+- With good air support, roll the reed in and out of the mouth at the same rate as the lips while blowing to create a glissando or trombone “smear” of about a perfect 4th.
 Work on keeping the tone smooth and full throughout the pitch range.
 Form an “e” vowel for the highest pitch and an “oh” vowel for the lowest pitch.

 - Once it is easy to roll in and out, try getting three distinct pitches on the reed alone, representing the “mi”, “re”, and “do” of Mary Had a Little Lamb.
 Pitches that work well include C5, B-flat4 and A-flat4 (see below).
 Move quickly and clearly between each note.
 Shape the vowel “oh” for the lower note, “oo” for the middle and move to an “ee” for the highest (and/or open and close the embouchure slightly as appropriate for pitch).
 Finally, try tonguing each distinct pitch.
 Hold on to the reed at first, working toward being hands-free.